AmadeusW/amadeusw.github.io/_posts/2016-04-16-window-show-hides-parent-in-tablet-mode.md

 In Windows 10 Tablet Mode, the active window is always maximized and other windows are hidden.
 If you `Show()` a window it will maximize and parent window will minimize.

-*In this gif we are trying to create a red 200px x 200px popup window, but in tablet mode it maximizes and white parent window minimized:*
+*In this gif we are trying to create a red 200px x 200px popup window.
+In tablet mode it maximizes and white parent window minimizes.*

 ![demo gif](/blogData/window-show-hides-parent-in-tablet-mode/demo.gif)